Iniewald/Starter-Gmail-Sheets-Automation/README.md

 Install Dependencies

+To ensure the project runs without conflicting with other software on your system, you must use a virtual environment.

+1. Create Environment:
-Open your terminal or command prompt, navigate to the project directory, and run:
+Open your terminal or command prompt, navigate to the project directory, and create the environment (we recommend naming it 'venv'): python -m venv venv

+2. Activate Environment:
+You MUST activate the environment every time you open a new terminal session before running the script.

+    - Windows (Command Prompt):
+      venv\Scripts\activate.bat

+    - Windows (PowerShell):
+      venv\Scripts\Activate.ps1

+    - macOS / Linux:
+      source venv/bin/activate

+3. Install Requirements:
-pip install -r requirements.txt
+With the environment activated, install all necessary libraries: pip install -r requirements.txt

+(You should see '(venv)' or similar text at the start of your terminal prompt when the environment is active.)

 Secure Google API Setup (Critical Step)